-Living on the breadline in Switzerland
+Why living on the breadline is especially hard in Switzerland

 If you have debts, you are left with a minimum subsistence allowance of 1200 francs per month, in addition to health insurance and rent.

-By way of comparison, the gross median salary in Switzerland is around CHF6,500 per month.
+By way of comparison, the gross median salary in Switzerland is around CHF6,500 per month.end of infobox

 Translated from German by Billi Bierling